-The 31st July 2018 marks a special milestone for After Umbrage.
+The 31st July 2018 marked a special milestone for After Umbrage.
 It’s the end of a very happy and successful funding period with the support of The Big Lottery Fund.
 Our aim with the funding has been to raise awareness of our free breaks for carers at Kingham Cottage and we have much to be proud of.
 Whilst giving thanks to The Big Lottery, there are many businesses and people who have also helped us along the way, specifically to make our cottage cozy and comfortable for our carer visitors and we’d like to take this opportunity to thank them too.

 Our business model is based on paying guests via Classic Cottages taking up 40% of the availability at Kingham Cottage leaving 60% available for carers to stay for a free visit or three.
 We are delighted to say, that this year – our fifth year of operation – we are very close to achieving this target of 60% take up by carers.
 We think it’s been helped greatly by the marketing and awareness we have been generating with The Big Lottery Funding.